-Modern funerals are not necessarily very sustainable.
+Modern funerals are not necessarily very sustainable but there are still eco friendly funeral options in the UK.
 Historically funerals would have been simple affairs - people lived locally so it was easy to pay their respects, shrouds were used instead of coffins and bodies were buried within days of death.

 In the 20th century, funerals became a more lavish affair.
 People had migrated away from their family villages and therefore travelling a distance became necessary, even more so since international travel.
 The deceased were therefore no longer buried within hours or days of death, as people wanted to travel back for the funeral, so bodies needed preserving with embalming chemicals.
 Loved-ones bodies were placed in expensive wooden coffins as more pomp and ceremony grew around funeral services and headstones and stone vaults were used as elaborate markers for people to pay their respects.
 Cremations became more popular as the 20th century progressed - as land became more populated - there was less space in burial grounds, so cremation was seen as a space saving alternative.